azizzaeny/composable/readme.md

 | development | @zaeny/aof | Simple Efficient appendonly log json |
 | development | @zaeny/mql | Mongodb Query Langauge in memory  |

+### Development Status

+1. Planning:
+The package is in the idea or design phase.
+No code has been written yet, and the features are being outlined.
+2. WIP (Work in Progress):
+The package is actively being developed.
+Code exists, but it's not yet stable or fully functional.
+Breaking changes or incomplete features may still be present.
+3. Alpha:
+The package is in early development.
+Most core features are implemented, but testing is limited.
+Bugs and stability issues are likely, and APIs may change.
+3. Beta:
+The package is feature-complete.
+It is being tested, and there may be some minor bugs, but it is mostly stable.
+Ready for broader testing and feedback, but not recommended for production use.
+3. Stable:
+The package is fully developed and tested.
+It is considered reliable for production use.
+Only minor updates, bug fixes, and backward-compatible changes are expected.
+4. Deprecated:
+The package is no longer being actively maintained.
+It may still be functional but is not recommended for new projects.
+Security or functionality issues may not be addressed.

 ### Getting Started
 #### Instalation